 Fog.
 Planes grounded.
 Finally, it seems, autumn has arrived, although down here in the south of England the temperatures still aren't exactly teeth-chattering.
 No sign yet of the predicted icy winter.
 This could be a worry for apple growers, as sufficient chilling is regarded as necessary for most apple cultivars to set blossom the following year.
 The snowy winters of 2009 and 2010 had a hand in some bumper harvests.

-The excellent Orange Pippin gives details of the minimum chill requirements.
-Apple trees generally need around 1000 hours at temperatures between 1°C and 7°C (33-45°F), though there are “low-chill” varieties, such as Anna, that require only 300 hours.
+Much is said about minimum chill requirements.
+According to an article that used to appear on the excellent Orange Pippin website, apple trees generally need around 1000 hours at temperatures between 1°C and 7°C (33-45°F), though there are “low-chill” varieties, such as Anna, that require only 300 hours.

 Before we worry, though, about whether Granny Smith is going to get enough sleep this winter, here’s something that Jim Hester, a certified nurseryman from California, said back in 1996 when the state enjoyed unseasonably warm weather.
 While farmers fretted, he reassured home growers: “Most people probably won't notice.
 For the farmer, a full crop can mean everything, but for the home grower, whether you get 100 pieces of fruit on your tree or 85 isn't going to make that much of a difference.”